ShanthiniR3/Social_network_analysis_project/README.md

 # Dataset

-The Twitter dataset used in the notebook is available here(), hosted on GitHub.
+The Twitter dataset used in the notebook is available here("https://github.com/ShanthiniR3/Social_network_analysis_project/blob/main/Web_mining_twitter.csv"), hosted on GitHub.
 This dataset is publicly accessible and contains Tweet_ID,Username,Text,Retweets,Likes,Timestamp,retweeted_user

 # Dependencies